Regulator tells Heathrow airport to cut charges

 The UK's Civil Aviation Authority (CAA) said Heathrow, the world's third busiest airport in terms of passenger numbers, should cut take off and landing charges by inflation minus 1.3 percent between 2014 and 2019.

-Controlled by Spanish infrastructure group Ferrovial , Heathrow's 2012 profits rose 12 percent to 1.3 billion pounds ($1.96 billion) in February largely driven by an increase in the fees it charges airlines, its largest source of revenue.
+Controlled by Spanish infrastructure group Ferrovial, Heathrow's 2012 profits rose 12 percent to 1.3 billion pounds in February largely driven by an increase in the fees it charges airlines, its largest source of revenue.

 Earlier this year Heathrow, which has raised airport tariffs by an average of 12.5 percent since April 2011, said it should be allowed to increase charges by 5.9 percent each year in real terms between 2014 and 2019.